urras/Toxitty/README.md

 Help
 ====

-You can find a simple FAQ in [doc/HELP.md](doc/HELP.md).
+You can find a simple FAQ in [doc/HELP](doc/HELP).

 Contribute
 ==========

-If you found a bug you can report it using our [issue tracker](https://github.com/diath/Toxitty/issues).
+If you found a bug you can report it using [issue tracker](https://github.com/diath/Toxitty/issues).

 If you want to contribute some code - fork my repository, commit your changes and send me a pull request!